 The Reading Viaduct was built in the 1890s to carry commuters to the center of Philadelphia.
 It’s just a mile long, and consists of two branches that connect Chinatown with the artists’ loft district.
-Today it’s a wild urban garden filled grasses, perennials, and even the odd magnolia tree.
-Like the once-wild High Line there are many signs of visitors: trespassers who have left behind old shoes, cigarette butts, painted leaves and endless flourishes of graffiti.
-The group Friends of the Rail Park is working to transform the viaduct into a public greenway, and they making great progress as they work with community groups, developers, the city of Philadelphia and other stakeholders.
-Read more about the project and see photos here.
+Today most of it is a wild urban garden filled grasses, perennials, and even the odd magnolia tree, but on June 14, 2018 a 1/4-mile stretch was opened to the public, and formally named the Rail Park.
+The official website is here.
+Read more about the history here.

 Shelburne Falls, MA: The Bridge of Flowers